shrader/quiz-show/conceptual.md

 Because we often needed to wait on the response and use that info we had to use async/await.

 ### What happens if you forget the `async` keyword on  the declaration of a function that uses `await` inside of it?
-You will get an error that says await can only be used in async an function.
+You will get an error that says await can only be used in an async function.

 ### What happens if you forget the `await` keyword in front of an asynchronous expression?
-The expression will return a promise not the value you were expecting.
+The expression will return a promise, not the value you were expecting.

 ### What is the difference between a static method and an instance method?
 Instance methods are a part of the instance and are accessible from the instance object.
 Static methods are a part of the class itself